Free Taylor County Public Records Search: Criminal, Court, Marital

 You can view and download copies of records related to the divorce case for $0.50 per page online using the case search system.
 You can pay using a debit or credit card.

-Retrieve Taylor County Georgia Birth & Death Certificates via the State Office of Vital Records
+Acquire Taylor County Georgia Birth & Death Certificates via the State Office of Vital Records

 The most efficient way to order a certificate of birth or a certificate of death is through the state’s Office of Vital Records.15